 Realistically speaking you could easily eat for less than I listed a day, but with fresh sushi, Kobe beef, takoyaki, okonomiyaki and so many other yummy things to eat, I prefer to have a decent food budget.

-Breakfast is often included with many hotels.
+Breakfast is often included in many hotels and hostels.
 It’ll be a simple breakfast, but it should last you until lunch.
-Alternatively, bakeries sell fresh buns for less than $2 which make a good breakfast or snack.
-Also keep in mind that convenience stores in Japan have decent food at really low prices.
+Alternatively, bakeries sell fresh buns for less than $2 which makes a good breakfast or snack.
+Also, keep in mind that convenience stores in Japan have decent food at really low prices.
 Seriously, you could get a bento box or a sandwich for less than $5.
 Heck, a good bowl of authentic ramen will set you back less than $10 a bowl at some of the most popular chains.

 You may want to consider picking up a portable WiFi while in Japan since it makes travelling more convenient when you have access to Google Maps live.
 Prices vary depending on how many days you need the WiFi for and how much data you need, but overall, prices are quite reasonable at $4.65 USD to $7.80 USD per day.
 Sakura Mobile offers both a SIM card and portable WiFi which allows you to have up to 15 devices connected.
 Their service is reliable and it’s rather convenient to pick up or have the WiFi delivered to you.
-See below for the different plans, prices, and features.
+Drop off is also easy.
+See below for the different plans and prices.